ethereumproject/ECIPs/sample.md

   * The rationale should provide evidence of rough consensus within the community and discuss important objections or concerns raised during discussion.

 * Backwards Compatibility -- Only ECIPs that are in `raw` or `draft` status may make backward incompatible changes.
 Once an ECIP reaches a `stable` status then backward incompatible changes are not acceptable unless there is strong overriding consensus on the matter.
 Hence it is encouraged to experiment and really understand the problem while the ECIP is in `raw` or `draft` stages.
-Please read [2/COSS](2/COSS) for more details.
+Please read [2/COSS](2/COSS) for more details and the section `2.6.
+Evolution of Public Contracts` of [1/C4](1/C4).

 * Implementations -- An ECIP that has no implementation is a `raw` ECIP.
 As soon as there is a minimal implementation proving the concept then the ECIP is upgraded to `draft` status.
 Once enough experimentation has taken place and the specification feels sturdy enough that 3rd parties start to implement the specification then the ECIP becomes `stable`.
 At this point only cosmetic changes to the ECIP are accepted and public APIs are not changed.
-Please read [2/COSS](2/COSS) for more details.
+Please read [2/COSS](2/COSS) for more details and the section `2.6.
+Evolution of Public Contracts` of [1/C4](1/C4).

 #### ECIP Formats and Templates
-ECIPs should be written in markdown format in a file name `README.md`.
+ECIPs should be written in markdown format in a file named `README.md`.
 Image files should be included in the same directory as the ECIP.

 #### ECIP Header Preamble
 Each ECIP must begin with an RFC 822 style header preamble.
 The headers must appear in the following order.
 All headers are required except the `contributors`.
 The three dashes demarkate YAML.